What is the RFID windshield labels?

 Why are most of the states in the USA making it mandatory for vehicle owners to install RFID windshield labels?

-Most of the states in the USA are making it mandatory for vehicle owners to install RFID windshield labels as it helps in reducing traffic congestion, effective collection of tolls on highways, and also acts as a strong deterrent against crime.
+Most of the states in the USA are making it mandatory for vehicle owners to install RFID windshield labels as it helps in reducing traffic congestion, effective collection of tolls on highways, and also acts as a strong deterrent against crime

 RFID windshield labels applications